Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Static Reduction of Non-Sequential Decentralized Stochastic Control

 That is, the conditional probabilities defining measurement kernels are policy independent. \end{lemma} \textbf{Proof.} We have that, for all $1 \leq k \leq N$

 that is, the conditional probability is policy independent.
-Equations (\ref{CU1used}) and (\ref{CUsed}) critically follow from Property C, via (\ref{C-alternate}); as the past control and measurements uniquely determine both the ordering as well as the conditional probability.
+Equation (\ref{CUsed}) critically follows from Property C, via (\ref{orderingEqnMap}); as the past control and measurements uniquely determine both the ordering as well as the conditional probability.

-\begin{theorem} Suppose that an N-DM non-sequential stochastic control problem possesses Property C for all admissible policies $\gamma \in \Gamma$, and that the set $\mathbb{Y}^{i}$ is countable for $i = 1, 2, \cdots, N$, then the problem admits a policy-independent static reduction. \end{theorem}
+\begin{theorem} Suppose that an N-DM non-sequential stochastic control problem possesses Property C for all admissible policies $\gamma \in \Gamma$, and that the set $\mathbb{Y}^{i}$ is countable for $i = 1, 2, \cdots, N$, then the problem admits a policy-independent static reduction where each DM's measurements are independent from other DMs' policies/actions and are exogenous. \end{theorem}

 \textbf{Proof.}

 {\bf Step 1.} Let us first write:

 where: